WHAT IS WRONG WITH THE TEACHING OF THE PRE-TRIBULATION RAPTURE

 Have you seen the pictures of the cars crashing into each other because the believers have suddenly disappeared?
 This is totally unscriptural and crazy.

-Did you know there is not one Scripture in the whole Bible that teaches Christ is coming to take His waiting bride to Heaven?
-Not one Scripture!
+Did you know there is not one verse in the whole Bible that teaches Christ is coming to take His waiting bride to Heaven?
+Not one verse!

 If you will pray and listen (God is not that far away from you), these are the things you will hear.

 You will never, never, never hear the Lord tell you that you are about to get caught up to Heaven so you may not experience the tremendous opportunities of the last days.
-The pastor or evangelist may tell you this but the Spirit of the Lord will not because it is not true.
+The pastor or evangelist may tell you this, but the Spirit of the Lord will not because it is false.

 Are you with me this far?